 Need more help?
 Freedom Migration is happy to lend a helping hand.
 For more information visit our Partner Visa FAQ and Partner Visa Pathways.
 Need some advice?
 Contact us.

-Disclaimer: This does not constitute immigration advice.
+IMPORTANT: Please note, this does not constitute Immigration advice.
 Always seek advice from a Registered Migration Agent before applying for an Australian Visa.
 Migration Law is constantly changing.
-This information is accurate only at the time of publishing.
+This information is accurate only at the time of publication.
 Medicare entitlements change and it is strongly recommended you seek advice from Medicare directly about your entitlements before engaging medical services in Australia.